dujiaxin/CIS161-W25-GVSU/syllabus.md

 ## Course Objectives
 1. Introduce computer science:
    * Learn simple and structured data types, program control structures, and logic.
-   * Perform problem analysis, algorithm design, implementation in a high-level language.
+   * Perform problem analysis, algorithm design, and implementation in a high-level language.
    * Write programs that employ selection, repetition, and functions and that use libraries of numerical and scientific utilities
 2. Introduce computational science:
    * Understand the field of study concerned with using computers to analyze, mathematically model, simulate, and solve problems in various scientific disciplines